July 22, 2024

 6) Consolidate office orders

-while we’re on the subject of minimizing the number of vehicles driving to your office, why not suggest extending this sustainable office idea to your employees’ commutes; car-shares, cycling or walking could be recommended as eco-friendly travel alternatives.
+While we’re on the subject of minimising the number of vehicles driving to your office, why not suggest extending this sustainable office idea to your employees’ commutes; car-shares, cycling or walking could be recommended as eco-friendly travel alternatives.

 7) Meat-free Mondays